Jasná, Slovakia: Family Ski Guide

 Infrastructure is good but not Austrian-standard.
 Some older lifts remain.
 English is workable but limited compared to Alpine resorts.
 The drive from Bratislava or Vienna is 3-4 hours.
 If you want polished resort efficiency, Austria delivers that.
 If you want the cheapest option, Bulgaria and Georgia are cheaper.
 Jasna is the middle ground where terrain quality and value intersect.

-If this resort is not the right fit for your family, consider Zakopane for a livelier town atmosphere with more restaurants and culture.
+Not feeling it?
+A better fit might be Zakopane for a livelier town atmosphere with more restaurants and culture.

 Would we recommend Jasná?